Sheet 3.3: Prompting & Decoding#

 Decoding schemes#

 This topic addresses the following question: Given a language model that outputs a next-word probability, how do we use this to actually generate naturally sounding text?
 For that, we need to choose a single next token from the distribution, which we will then feed back to the model, together with the preceding tokens, so that it can generate the next one.
 This inference procedure is repeated, until the EOS token is chosen, or a maximal sequence length is achieved.
-The procedure of how exactly to get that single token from the distribution is call decoding scheme.
+The procedure of how exactly to get that single token from the distribution is called decoding scheme.
 Note that “decoding schemes” and “decoding strategies” refer to the same concept and are used interchangeably.

 We have already discussed decoding schemes in lecture 02 (slide 25).
 The following introduces these schemes in more detail again and provides example code for configuring some of them.